bhagwat23/desing-knowledge/srp.md

 2. Write Unit test
 3. Peer code review

 A Developer should not be responsible for creating a design or testing a software.
-Since a developer responsibilities is to write code, unit test and code review.
+Since a developer responsibility is to write code, unit test and code review.
 A developer should have one relavent responbility.
 He/She should not have a multiple responsibility which are not relevent to him/her

 Voilation: